-The Centre for Trauma, Resilience and Growth is a member of the UK Trauma Group (UKTG), an informal network of leads of UK Trauma Centres.
+We provide a range of services including therapy, consultancy, training and research.
+The centre is a member of the UK Trauma Group (UKTG), an informal network of leads of UK Trauma Centres.

 Effects of traumatic stress